 The Courts relaxed some of their rules relating to the filing of hard copy documents during the first lockdown and as mentioned above such practices have continued.
 The GFSC also issued a statement offering to extend certain filing deadlines and simplifying some filing procedures and requirements.
 Many of these extensions are also still in place.

-At the beginning of the first lockdown, the GFSC issued guidance on how to use electronic verification to verify the identity of a natural person through a video call on a smart phone, webcam or similar device.
-Again, this guidance still remains in place.
+The GFSC has issued guidance on how to use electronic verification to verify the identity of a natural person through a video call on a smart phone, webcam or similar device, which remains in place.
 Irrespective of the guidance, a firm must apply a risk based approach when dealing with situations like this and must be satisfied as to the validity and veracity of the identification data used to verify the identity of an individual.
 The guidance offers six practical steps which must be adhered to, in order to enable firms to comply with the handbook.

 These rules include the need to have simultaneous visual and verbal contact over a device which provides a sufficient good quality connection to enable the firm to clearly see the face of the individual and also to be able to see their identity data within the identity document (i.e. the photo and details on the identity details page in a passport) when it is shown to the screen and firms must be able to review this page on the call.
 The individual being identified must have their original identity document with them during the call (not a copy).
 The firm must be able to undertake checks on the authenticity of the document during the call by reviewing the security features in the original identification document.
 This can also be automated if the software being used for the video call itself has the capability to carry out authentication checks or by using separate software solutions such as those that check the algorithms used to generate passport numbers.
 The firm must also keep accurate records relating to the customer due diligence and be able to explain when and how the document was verified and by whom.
 Electronic copies of the document including screen shots from the call also need to be retained as part of the records.

 The Registry has been closed to visitors since the first lockdown and its staff is continuing to work remotely.
-We would ordinarily conduct a company search online.
-All searches can be done online and documents can be requested and paid for remotely in the usual way.
-Indeed the Registry has advised that its telephone lines are unmanned and that its post is being held at the post office so if you wish to contact the Registry for any reason, please use the following email address at this time: firstname.lastname@example.org.
+We would however ordinarily conduct a company search online and as such all searches can be done online and documents can be requested and paid for remotely in the usual way.
+Indeed the Registry has advised that its telephone lines are unmanned and that its post is being held at the post office so if you wish to contact the Registry for any reason, please use the following email address at this time: [email protected].

 These can currently still be ordered online in the usual way.

-We are currently awaiting full guidance as to when the Courts will resume full pre-lockdown activities but this should be available shortly.
-As noted above all social distancing restrictions ceased on Monday 22 March 2021.
-Non-essential travel has also recommenced however, anyone entering the island is still subject to 14 day self-isolation requirements so attendance in person is still limited for persons who are currently outside of the jurisdiction.
+All social distancing restrictions ceased on Monday 22 March 2021.
+Non-essential travel has also recommenced however, anyone entering the island is still subject to self-isolation requirements so attendance in person is still limited for persons who are currently outside of the jurisdiction.
+This may change in July for people coming from the UK, The Republic of Ireland, Jersey or the Isle of Man (Common Travel Area).

-Guernsey has (at the time of writing this article) 1 active case of coronavirus on the island.
-It entered Stage 3 of its exit from lockdown on 22 March.
+Guernsey has (at the time of writing this article) one active cases of coronavirus on the island, this was identified through the passive follow up procedures.

 Guidance for Stage 3 of the exit from lockdown may be found here.